 python -c 'print "A"*8 + "\xef\xbe\xad\xde"'

-This payload consists of 8 bytes of arbitrary data followed by the address of the gadget in little-endian byte order.
+This payload consists of 8 bytes of arbitrary data followed by the gadget’s address in little-endian byte order.

 Example: Exploiting a Heap-Based Buffer Overflow Vulnerability